The First Revival was the first

 and talk of things that might have been.’

-Carl went on stage and sang to
+Carl came on stage and sang to

 the small but eager crowd